PeterTh/uibk_cpp_lab/README.md

 1. An exam covering the lecture.
 2. Completion of [the assignment](assignment).
-3. Weekly participation in the discussion of smaller [`exercises`](exercises).
+3. Weekly participation in the presentation of assignment progress, and its discussion.

 ## Exercises

 These exercises support the lecture and explore certain auxiliary topics relevant to C++.
-You are encouraged to solve (or at least think about) these exercises and participate in the weekly discussions.
+You are encouraged to solve (or at least think about) these exercises.
 You will not submit a solution as these exercises are optional, but feel free to ask questions when running into problems.

-The [`exercises`](exercises) folder will be updated throughout the semester.

 ## C++ Related Questions